Little Waldingfield

 Little Waldingfield is a village and civil parish in Suffolk, England.
 Located two miles from its sister village, Great Waldingfield, it is part of the Babergh district, and includes the hamlet of Humble Green.
+In 2021 its population was 364.

 Around half the village is a designated conservation area, and the parish also contains part of the Milden Thicks SSSI and two of the sources of the River Box.

+Robert Branford, thought to be the first black Metropolitan Police officer, died in 1869 and is buried in the parish churchyard.